 There are many albums in languages other than English that come with the Words app right now.
 You don't need to switch your interface messages from English to another language in order to use them.

-Check out what other users have made at this URL:
+Check out what other users have made:

-This game has written words that appear on the screen, and those will be in the language of your iPad or the language you select.
+This game has written words that appear on the screen, and those will be in the language of your device or the language you select.
 The spoken language of the characters is not a real language, it's make-believe.
 We call this language 'Osmolian' and plan to reveal more about this make-believe language in the near future.
-If you find the 'Osmolian' language distracting, please feel free to lower the iPad volume accordingly.
+If you find the 'Osmolian' language distracting, please feel free to lower the volume accordingly.